Hypermobile Singers: From Pretty Impressive to Pretty Painful

 - Tai chi & Qi gong

 - Massages are proprioceptive stimulation for your brain, so a good thing!
+Experiment with what works best: deep tissue / light touch / vibration / hot / cold/ sharp / dull.

-Experiment with what works best: deep tissue / light touch / vibration / hot / cold/ sharp / dull. - Be mindful about going to all kinds of extremes like the limits of your strength and flexibility.
+- Be mindful about going to all kinds of extremes like the limits of your strength and flexibility.
+Low and slow is your mantra!
+Start with low level of challenge and progress slowly.

 - Strength training of your whole body, with a focus on the muscles around your vulnerable joints.